eesilas/unihiker-docs/docs/wiki/LanguageReference/Part1UNIHIKER/ScreenDisplay/reference_unihiker_draw_text.md

 ### **Description**
-Showing text on the UNIHIKER screen
+Create a text object on the UNIHIKER screen.

 ### **Syntax**
 **GUI.draw_text(x, y, w, text, color, origin, onclick, font_family,font_size,angle)**
 ### **Parameters**
-**x:** The x-coordinate where the text is displayed on the UNIHIKER screen.
+- **x:** The x-coordinate where the text is displayed on the UNIHIKER screen.
-**y:** The y-coordinate where the text is displayed on the UNIHIKER screen.
+- **y:** The y-coordinate where the text is displayed on the UNIHIKER screen.
-**w:** The width of the text displayed on the UNIHIKER screen.
-If the text exceeds this width, it will automatically wrap to the next line.
+- **w:** The width of the text displayed on the UNIHIKER screen.
+If the text exceeds this width, it will automatically wrap - to the next line.
 This parameter is optional.
-**text:** The content to be displayed on the screen.
+- **text:** The content to be displayed on the screen.
-**color:** The color of the text.
+- **color:** The color of the text.
-**origin:** The alignment position.
+- **origin:** The alignment position.
 Default is the top-left corner.
-**onclick:** The callback function triggered when the object is clicked.
+- **onclick:** The callback function triggered when the object is clicked.
-**font_family:** The font type of the text.
+- **font_family:** The font type of the text.
-**font_size:** The font size of the text.
+- **font_size:** The font size of the text.
-**angle:** The rotation angle of the text.
+- **angle:** The rotation angle of the text.
 ### **Return**
 **Text object
 ### **Example Description**